UTA Radio

-UTA Radio is an alternative/indie rock college radio station based at The University of Texas at Arlington in Arlington, Texas.
-The station is an online radio operation run primarily by students with the help of faculty and staff members from the Department of Communication.
-Its slogan is Online All The Time.
+UTA Radio is an alternative/indie rock college radio station based at The University of Texas, Arlington.
+The station is an online radio run primarily by students with the help of the faculty and staff members from the Department of Communication.
+Their slogan is Online All The Time.

 History

-UTA Radio's studios and classrooms have been in use since the 1970s.
-Programs at the time were delivered over the department's loudspeaker system since there was no terrestrial radio signal to broadcast on.
+UTA Radio's studios and classrooms have been used since the 1970s.
+Programs were delivered over the department's loudspeaker system, since there was no terrestrial radio signal to broadcast on.
 By the 90s, cable television provided another outlet for programs and class projects.
 In the spring of 2000, UTA Radio began internet broadcasts by providing live coverage of UTA baseball and softball.

-Since 2007, UTA Radio has provided 24/7 broadcasts thanks to broadcast automation software provided by Wide Orbit Systems.
+Since 2007, UTA Radio began providing 24/7 broadcasts.
 In addition to its regular music format, the station also provides play-by-play coverage for UTA's basketball, baseball, softball, and volleyball teams.
-The ease and portability of internet broadcasting has allowed UTA Radio to deliver high-quality programming at a fraction of the cost.

 In March 2012, UTA Radio joined the iHeartRadio streaming platform.

 Awards

 In 2011, the station won a Radio Mercury Award in the student PSA category.
-The station was again a finalist in 2013, 2018, and 2022.
+The station was also a finalist in 2013, 2018, and 2022.

 In 2012, and again in 2013, UTA Radio was nominated for a CMJ College Radio Award for 'Best Student Run, Internet-only Station'.